artsy/eigen/README.md

 - Further documentation can be found in the [documentation folder](docs#readme).

-- Do you want to suggest an improvement?
-[Open an RFC](https://github.com/artsy/README#request-for-comments)

 ### Deployment

 For how we deploy, check out the dedicated documentation: